isomerpages/mindef-sg101/_economy/growing-our-economy/1986-to-1996-rebounding-into-a-decade-of-growth.md

 ![Alt text for image on Isomer site](/images/economy/growing-our-economy/img0052.jpg) Skyscrapers at Raffles Place, 1980s; [G P Reichelt Collection, courtesy of National Archives of Singapore](https://www.nas.gov.sg/archivesonline/photographs/record-details/bcffdc1f-3c8a-11e4-859c-0050568939ad))

-One key niche area that had become increasingly important to Singapore was its financial sector.
+By the 1980s, one area that had become increasingly important to Singapore was the financial sector.

-While local banks such as OCBC, UOB and OUB have been stalwarts, their main business prior to independence was supporting Chinese merchants and traders.
-Once industralisation took off, however, these banks, including DBS, became full commercial banks that financed a wider array of financial activities.

 In the late 1960s, the development of the Asian Dollar Market helped establish Singapore as a leading foreign exchange market after London New York and Tokyo.

+Moreover, while local banks such as OCBC, UOB and OUB have been mainstays in our economy, they primarily supported Chinese merchants and traders before 1965.
+However, once Singapore began industralisation, these banks became full commercial banks that financed a wider range of activities.

-By the 1980s, financial services had become one of the biggest drivers of economic growth.
-In 1983, for instance, the financial sector alone accounted for about 30 percent of overall GDP growth.
+So by the 1980s, financial services had become one of the biggest drivers of Singapore's economic growth.
+In 1983, for instance, the financial sector alone accounted for about 30% of overall GDP growth.

-The 1980s and 1990s also saw Singapore intensify efforts to develop fee-based financial activities such as fund management, stock trading activities and insurance.
+Throughout the 1980s and 90s, Singapore also intensified its efforts to develop fee-based financial activities such as fund management, stock trading activities, and insurance.

 **Growing the Tourism Sector**

 ![Alt text for image on Isomer site](/images/economy/growing-our-economy/1186518.jpg) (Image: Indoor Stadium and National Stadium in the early 1990s via [Roots.sg](https://www.roots.gov.sg/Collection-Landing/listing/1186518))

-Another area that was given much focus in the 1980s was tourism – in 1981, the government identified the tourism industry as one of the pillars of growth in its 10-year economic development plan.
+In 1981, the government identified the tourism industry as one of the pillars of growth in its 10-year economic development plan.
 In 1984, a tourism task force headed by then Minister of State for Trade and Industry Wong Kwei Cheong was convened to look at revitalising and promoting Singapore as a major tourist destination.

-The task force recommended developing new tourism attractions such as a new indoor stadium that could host concerts and conventions.
-It also called for the government to preserve historical areas such as Chinatown, places full of rich historical and cultural tradition.
+The task force recommended developing new tourism attractions, such as a new indoor stadium that could host concerts and conventions.
+It also called for the conservation of historical and cultural areas such as Chinatown.

+From then, tourism became one of Singapore's key drivers of economic growth.

 **Strengthening the Manufacturing Sector**